MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/manage-office-scripts-settings.md

 2. Select **Office Scripts**.

-3. Office Scripts is turned on by default.
-To turn it off, clear the **Let users automate their tasks in Excel on the web** check box.
+3. Office Scripts is turned on by default, and everyone in your organization can access and use the feature and share scripts.
+To turn off Office Scripts for your organization, clear the **Let users automate their tasks in Excel on the web** check box.

-4. If you previously turned off Office Scripts and you're turning it back on, specify who will have access to and be able to use the feature.
-Do one of the following:
+4. If you previously turned off Office Scripts for your organization and you want to turn it back on, select **Let users automate their tasks in Excel on the web**, and then specify who can access and use the feature:

     - To allow all users in your organization to access and use Office Scripts, leave **Everyone** (the default) selected.